IsmatMashaba/reduxToolkit-practice/README.md

 1. add logic in `counter.ts` in `slices` folder
 2. create store in `store.ts` file
-3. provide th app for thr whole
+3. provide th app for the whole

 ## Screenshot